-- ODA In the ATMS, "Enhanced Reference Location Signs and Enhanced Intermediate Reference Signs" (as the MUTCD refers to them) are called "Enhanced Milepost Signs and Enhanced Intermediate Milepost Signs." - There are two types of enhanced reference location signs: - A. Enhanced Reference Location signs (D10-4), and - B. Intermediate Enhanced Reference Location signs (D10-5).
+^{00A} In the ATMS, "Enhanced Reference Location Signs and Enhanced Intermediate Reference Signs" (as the MUTCD refers to them) are called "Enhanced Milepost Signs and Enhanced Intermediate Milepost Signs."

+A. Enhanced Reference Location signs (D10-4), and

+B. Intermediate Enhanced Reference Location signs (D10-5).

-- Enhanced Reference Location (D10-4) signs (see Figure 2H-4), which enhance the reference location sign system by identifying the route, may be placed on freeways or expressways (instead of Reference Location signs) or on conventional roads: - To augment an enhanced reference location sign system, Intermediate Enhanced Reference Location (D10-5) signs (see Figure 2H-4), which show the tenth of a mile with a decimal point, may be installed along any section of a highway route or ramp at one tenth of a mile intervals, or at some other regular spacing.
+- Enhanced Reference Location (D10-4) signs (see Figure 2H-4), which enhance the reference location sign system by identifying the route, may be placed on freeways or expressways (instead of Reference Location signs) or on conventional roads. - To augment an enhanced reference location sign system, Intermediate Enhanced Reference Location (D10-5) signs (see Figure 2II-4), which show the tenth of a mile with a decimal point, may be installed along any section of a highway route or ramp at one tenth of a mile intervals, or at some other regular spacing.

-- backgrounds with white numerals, letters, and borders, except for the route shield, which shall be the standard color and shape.
+If enhanced reference location signs are used, they shall be vertical signs having blue or greenbackgrounds with white numerals, letters, and borders, except for the route shield, which shall be the standard color and shape.
 The top line shall consist of the cardinal direction for the roadway.
 The second line shall consist of the applicable route shield for the roadway.
 The third line shall identify the mile reference for the location and the bottom line of the Intermediate Enhanced Reference Location sign shall give the tenth of a mile reference for the location.
 The bottom line of the Intermediate Enhanced Reference Location sign shall contain a decimal point.
 The height of the legend on enhanced reference location signs shall be a minimum of 6 inches.
-The height of the route shield on enhanced reference location signs shall be a minimum of 12 inches. - \\ The background color shall be the same for all enhanced reference location signs within a jurisdiction.
-Support: - The provisions in Section 2H.05 regarding mounting height, distance numbering and measurements, sign continuity, and placement with respect to the right-hand shoulder and/or median for reference location signs also apply to enhanced reference location signs.
+The height of the route shield on enhanced reference location signs shall be a minimum of 12 inches.

+•• - The background color shall be the same for all enhanced reference location signs within a jurisdiction.
+Support:

+The provisions in Section 2H.05 regarding mounting height, distance numbering and measurements, sign continuity, and placement with respect to the right-hand shoulder and/or median for reference location signs also apply to enhanced reference location signs.